 Medical research has repeatedly demonstrated that the LASIK flap never heals.
 Peer-reviewed medical literature contains numerous reports of flap dislocations many years after LASIK.
 Patients should be informed of this risk prior to having LASIK.
 The FDA website warns that patients who participate in contact sports are not good candidates for LASIK.
 FDA link.

 Read a large collection of medical studies which demonstrate that the LASIK flap never heals.

 Problems from LASIK?
-File a MedWatch report with the FDA.
-You may also call FDA at 1-800-FDA-1088 to report by telephone, or download a copy of the paper form and either fax it to 1-800-FDA-0178 or mail it using the postage-paid addressed form.
-Read a sample of LASIK MedWatch reports currently on file with the FDA.
+File a MedWatch report with the FDA online.
+Alternatively, you may call FDA at 1-800-FDA-1088 to report by telephone, download the paper form and either fax it to 1-800-FDA-0178 or mail it using the postage-paid addressed form, or download the MedWatcher Mobile App for reporting LASIK problems to the FDA using a smart phone or tablet.
+Read a sample of LASIK injury reports currently on file with the FDA.

 The photo belows shows an eye with two LASIK flaps.
 The patient had LASIK in 2000 and suffered loss of vision shortly thereafter.
 In 2006 she relocated to another state, and a different LASIK surgeon recommended another LASIK surgery to improve her vision.
 Unfortunately, the second surgery made her vision worse, and she developed corneal ectasia.